Strep A cases in your area as UK infections rise 30 per cent

 Pharmacists have been complaining online of difficulties in accessing antibiotics, including the liquid version of penicillin, which is often given to children.

-Health Secretary Steve Barclay insisted on Wednesday that checks within the Department of Health had not revealed an issue with supply of the medicines.
+Health secretary Steve Barclay has insisted that checks within the Department of Health had not revealed an issue with supply of the medicines.

-Schools’ minister, Nick Gibb, told GB News on Tuesday that preventative antibiotics could be given to children at schools affected by Strep A infections.
+Schools’ minister, Nick Gibb, meanwhile told GB News that preventative antibiotics could be given to children at schools affected by Strep A infections.

 Mr Gibb said: “Lord Markham said in the House of Lords yesterday that the UK Health and Security Agency are monitoring the position and are considering those kind of issues in those schools where there is an infection.